 Where can you stay in Winterberg?

 Winterberg has a long history of a steady stream of tourism, which allows you the opportunity to choose between many places to stay overnight, varying from budget hostels to very luxurious wellness spas.
-The Winterberg website advertises a bunch of choices, but here are a couple of my favorite options;
+You can easily compare your options online, but here are a couple of my favorite options:

 Hotel: Der Brabander (Am Waltenberg 65)

 A well-known hotel in the town center and close to the ski slopes is Der Brabander Hotel (Am Waltenberg 65).
 It is rated 4 stars and has both excellent facilities for summer guests (outside swimming pool) and winter guests (like ski storage and ski rental on site!).
 They also have access to a very elaborate spa area with sauna and fitness.
 Definitely worth your time and money, but also more on the expensive side with the average night costing around €120.